kevinakasam/BeltDrivenEnder3/README.md

 ---
 ### Changelog:
+09.01.2022: Second big Update: **V3.5**
+- Adjusted the Belt path so they're parallel now.
+This was requested quite often, sorry it took so long.
+- Added a version for toothed bearings.
+- Added Dual Z Version.
+- Removed upper holes in the Top parts, so you do not have to unscrew the top profile.

 31.10.2021: Big Update!
 - Moved the extruder to the stock position for the V3.4_Bowden plates (Fits BMG now too).
 Idea from trohnjavolta, thanks!
 - Split the tops into two parts to make them easier to print and more stable (Top_A and Top_B).
 Idea from sztywniutko (Thing:4911634), thanks!